zac-stanley/us-communities-fire/README.md

 ## I. Introduction
 This project examines where wildfire hazard potential (WHP) and census tracts that measure relative social vulnerbaility (SVI) intersect.
 The areal unit is defined by census designated places (CDPs) throughout the conterminous United States.
 The data sources span from 2018 to 2020 and include data from the U.S. Forest Service, the U.S. Census Bureau and the Centers for Disease Control and Prevention.

-The map will appeal to those looking to understand not only how wildfire can affect developed areas and their inhabitants, but can also serve to potentially mitigate human suffering and financial loss through the identificaation of developed areas that may be in greater need of additional support and planning both prior to and after wildfires.
+The map will appeal to those looking to understand not only how wildfire can affect developed areas and their inhabitants, but can also serve to potentially mitigate human suffering and financial loss through the identification of developed areas that may be in greater need of additional support and planning both prior to and after wildfires.

 Through the use of thoughtful design the map will inspire the user to explore areas not traditionally thought of as having high wildfire potential, such as the southeast.

 ## II: Methodology
-The methods for the project involve two different types overlay analysis: zonal statistics and weighted mean, both of which are performed on the CDP polygons.
-The zonal statistics use a majority method with raster values for WHP in a CDP and weighted mean is used with SVI census tracts intersected with CDPs.
+The methods for the project involve two different types of overlay analysis: zonal statistics and spatially weighted mean, both of which are performed on the CDP polygons.
+The zonal statistics use a majority method with raster values for WHP in a CDP and spatially weighted mean is used with SVI census tracts intersected with CDPs.

 ### A. Data